studio-a-productions/Binary-Factorium-Fri3d_2024/CLONEGUIDE.md

    ```bash
    git push origin feature/my-feature
    ```
-   For those who wanted to create their own version or maybe support for other platforms, they can stop here, but you should stte changes.
+   For those who wanted to create their own version or support for other platforms, they can stop here, but you should still state changes.

-6. **Pull request:**
-   Make a pull request to the original/main project, please include:
-   - A detailed description of your changes.
-   - Any relevant issue numbers (e.g., "Fixes #42").
-   - Screenshots or test cases if applicable.